lymingtonprecision/cdc-publisher/README.md

   * `aqapi.jar`
   * `jmscommon.jar`

-(You should also adjust the version listed against the above libraries in the `project.clj` `:dependencies` and their `install-` `:aliases` to match your database version.)
+(You should also adjust the ‘oracle-jar-version‘ listed at the top of the `project.clj` to match your database version.)

 After copying all of the required `.jar`s install them to the local Maven repository: